TristanvanLeeuwen/IP_and_Im_Lectures/_sources/statistical_perspective.md

 The $u$ that attains this maximum is called the *maximum a posteriori* (MAP) estimate.
 For some distributions, like the Gaussian, the MAP estimate coincides the mean.
 For skewed or multi-modal distributions, the MAP may not be very representative.

-Finding the MAP estimate can be naturally cast as a minimisation problem
+Finding the MAP estimate can be naturally cast as a minimization problem

 $$
 \min_u -\log \pi_{\text{post}}(u|f^\delta).
 $$

-Analysing and solving such variational problems will be the subject of subsequent chapters.
+Analyzing and solving such variational problems will be the subject of subsequent chapters.

 ## Uncertainty quantification